 It’s very important to note that the key to doneness is the steak’s temperature, not the color.
 In order to know the actual temperature, you have to use an instant read thermometer.
-Here’s our favorite and we use it Every.
-Day.
+Here’s our favorite.

 If you don’t own an instant read thermometer, get one.
 Please, get one right now!
 You will quickly make back any money you spent by never overcooking another piece of expensive meat again.

 How to use an instant read thermometer correctly

 Once you have an instant read thermometer, be sure you’re using it correctly.
 To read the temperature correctly, you must be sure you’re reading the temperature in the coolest part of the steak.
 The exterior of a steak will have a higher temperature than the center since it’s on the grill, so it’s critical that you measure the thermal center of the steak.
 To do this, insert the thermometer most of the way through the steak, and draw it out slowly.
 As you do, you’ll watch the temperature change as you move the prove through the temperature gradients.

 You’ll want to verify the temperature in a couple of places.
 The lowest number you find is the best indication of the internal doneness of that steak.
 Be sure to pull the steak off the grill about 5°F BEFORE it reaches the desired temperature.
 This allows for carryover cooking.